Cocoa powder: Physical properties

+Fat content

+Depending on its cocoa butter content, cocoa powder is usually classified into two groups: ordinary (or whole) cocoa powder, which is characterised by a comparatively high cocoa butter content (20–22%), and low-fat (or reduced-fat) cocoa powder, which contains only 10–12% fat.
+Other cocoa powders may have between 0% and 24% fat, depending on pressure and pressing times.
+Low-fat cocoa powders are generally lighter in colour than ordinary cocoa powders.

 Natural cocoa

 Natural cocoa powder is extracted with the Broma process where after the cocoa fats have been removed from the chocolate nibs the remaining dry cocoa beans are ground into cocoa powder, which is sold to consumers.
 Natural cocoa powder has a light-brown color and an extractable pH of 5.3 to 5.8.

 Because of its acidity, natural cocoa is often paired in recipes with baking soda (sodium bicarbonate).
 This neutralizes the acidity and creates carbon dioxide which in cakes helps them rise.

 Dutch process cocoa

 Dutch process cocoa or Dutched cocoa is cocoa powder that has been treated with an alkalizing agent to modify its color, neutralize its pH and give it a milder taste compared to natural cocoa.
 It forms the basis for much of modern chocolate, and is used in ice cream, hot chocolate, and baking.

 The alkalization process reduces bitterness and improves solubility, which is important for beverage product applications.
 Alkalizing agents employed vary, but include potassium carbonate and sodium carbonate.